IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Related Works

-However, these approaches have only been used in applications that have relatively small search spaces such as environmental monitoring \cite{lorenzo_orienteering}, water quality analysis \cite{water-1}, or chemical plume detection \cite{1703649} that are discretized into a finite set of sensing locations.
-This becomes quickly intractable in larger, higher-dimensional applications such as searching for targets over large areas (e.g., missing hikers) or tracking multiple dynamic targets (e.g., ships at sea).
-To address this, \cite{lorenzo_orienteering} propose using heuristics while \cite{lorenzo_orienteering, efficient_informative, recursive_greedy} suggest using greedy approaches to approximate solutions.
-Mixed Integer Programming (MIP) solutions \cite{mip_forumation} have also been proposed.
-But these solutions fail to capture the relationship between nodes which would be problematic for many applications.
+However, these approaches have been used only in applications that have relatively small search spaces, such as environmental monitoring \cite{lorenzo_orienteering}, water quality analysis \cite{water-1}, or chemical plume detection \cite{1703649} that are discretized into a finite set of sensing locations.
+These approaches quickly become intractable in larger, higher-dimensional applications, such as searching for targets over large areas (e.g., missing hikers) or tracking multiple dynamic targets (e.g., ships at sea).
+To address this intractability, \cite{lorenzo_orienteering} proposed using heuristics, while \cite{lorenzo_orienteering, singh2009, recursive_greedy} suggested using greedy approaches to approximate solutions.
+Mixed-integer programming solutions \cite{mip_forumation} have also been proposed.
+But these solutions fail to capture the relationship between nodes, which would be problematic for many applications.
 The limitations in capturing rewards relationships among nodes, combined with inefficient runtimes, necessitate developing better exploration algorithms for robust information gathering by autonomous systems in complex settings.

-Some previous approaches have used receding horizon-based methods to solve the IPP problem.
-Local receding-horizon solutions optimize the information objective over a small lookahead horizon, relying on replanning to approach globally optimality.
-One approach involves a receding horizon algorithm \cite{receding} that satisfies temporal logic specifications for safety-critical applications.
-Another approach \cite{no-regret} uses a receding horizon planner for informative planning in a latent environment modeled using Gaussian processes.
-According to \cite{experimental_receeding_horizon}, receding horizon-based path planners are susceptible to becoming trapped in local optima.
-To address this, they explore adjusting horizon length and propose a J-Horizon algorithm that incorporates lookahead step size to improve convergence toward better optima.
-Despite these improvements, receding horizon methods primarily plan optimal paths reactively and fail to fully utilize the available prior information \cite{Kailas-2023-137637}.
+Some previous approaches have used receding-horizon-based methods to solve the IPP problem.
+Local receding-horizon solutions optimize the information objective over a small lookahead horizon, relying on replanning to approach global optimality.
+One approach involves a receding-horizon algorithm \cite{receding} that satisfies temporal logic specifications for safety-critical applications.
+Another approach \cite{no-regret} uses a receding-horizon planner for informative planning in a latent environment modeled using Gaussian processes.
+According to \cite{experimental_receeding_horizon}, receding-horizon-based path planners are susceptible to becoming trapped in local optima.
+To address this, they explored adjusting horizon length and propose a J-Horizon algorithm that incorporates lookahead step size to improve convergence toward better optima.
+Despite these improvements, receding-horizon methods primarily plan optimal paths reactively and fail to fully utilize the available prior data \cite{Kailas-2023-137637}.